JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 &nbsp;**Option 1:** Inclusively download this project along with entire portfolio from home page

     1.)
+On portfolio homepage, open the dropdown box called '<> Code'

+    2.)
+Within the dropdown box, click on Download ZIP

+    3.)
+Under downloads, unzip the folder downloaded

+    4.)
+Traverse through unzipped folder that was downloaded and open the folder of the project called 'Chess'

+    5.)
 Run the executable file named Chess.exe to open the GUI (Graphical User Interface) for the program

-    2.)
+    6.)
 Have fun playing Chess!

 &nbsp;**Option 2:** Exclusively download the Chess project